Stuntworx Gymnastics & Cheer

 Keep up to date with us on all our social media platforms

-We are governed by Cheer Sport Ireland who ensure that clubs have policies in place for running a club that has trained staff, athlete protection, insurance and standard operating policies.
+Stuntworx Elite ensure that there are policies in place for running the club and that it has trained staff, athlete protection, insurance and standard operating policies.